previousnext/tuner/README.md

 Note: See the PHP conf for a simple example.

-* Create a test to ensure the correct values are build in the template.
+* Create a test to ensure the correct values are built in the template.

 ```
 src/github.com/previousnext/tuner/conf/NEW/conf_test.go